telerik/blazor-docs/components/grid/filter/overview.md

 ### Customize The Filtering Fields

-You can customize the editors rendered in the Grid by providing the `FilterEditorType` attribute, exposed on the `<GridColumn>`, or by utilizing the points above.
+You can customize the filter editors rendered in the Grid by providing the `FilterEditorType` attribute, exposed on the `<GridColumn>`, or by utilizing the points above.
 The `FilterEditorType` attribute accepts a member of the `GridFilterEditorType` enum:

 | Field data type | GridFilterEditorType enum members              |
 |-----------------|------------------------------------------|